 A pellet mill, also known as a pellet press, is a type of mill that is used to create pellets from a powdered or granular material.
 Feed mills commonly employ pellet mills, but less than 50% of the time.
 A pellet mill is unlike other types of “mills”, such as grinding mills, in that pellet mills combine material particles into a larger, homogeneous mass (a pellet), rather than breaking larger particles down into smaller pieces (what a grinding mill does).
 The pellet mill is either a flat die or ring die mill.
 Most modern pellet mills for feed milling are ring die mills.
-For a good review of the pelleting process pleaserefer to this document.
+Pellet mill control is a requirement for any feed mill employing the pelleting process.

 - Pellet Mill Mash Auger(s) (feeding mash into pellet mill)

-- Pellet Conditioner speed, rate displayed (conditioning and mixing steam, water and other liquids)
+- Pellet Conditioner speed and rate displayed (conditioning and mixing steam, water and other liquids)

-- Pellet Mill speed, amperage displayed (mill speed and overload monitoring)
+- Pellet Mill speed and amperage displayed (mill speed and overload monitoring)

 - Pellet Mill mash temperature